+Skill Set: A document issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
 Snow Day: Under extreme weather conditions, TVI may close or operate under an abbreviated schedule, with classes beginning at 10:30 a.m.
 Information is announced on a telephone hotline, (505) 224-4SNO, and on radio stations.
-Sophomore: A student who has completed 30 or more credits at TVI STARS: TVI's Student Telephone Access Registration System.
+Sophomore: A student who has completed 30 or more credits at TVI.
+STARS: TVI's Student Telephone Access Registration System.
 Step Back: The special approval, by an instructional department, for a student to move back to a lower-level course within a term.
 Step Up: The special approval, by an instructional department, for a student to advance to a higher-level course within a term.
-SU: means a class meets Saturday and Sunday (generally used in the Schedule of Classes).
+S: Denotes Saturday in the Schedule of Classes and online registration system; a U denotes Sunday.
 Substitution: An approved exchange of courses and credit because the competencies and/ or learning objectives of the substituting course are comparable, but not equivalent, to those of the required course.
 Term: A portion of an academic year.
 TVI has three terms a year: fall (beginning in August or September), spring (January) and summer (May).
 The fall and spring terms last 16 weeks, the summer term lasts 12 weeks.
 Topics Course: A course that is not a part of TVI's regular course offerings and may change each term.
 Topics courses compliment TVI's regular course offerings in a subject area or program.
 They may emphasize subject matter or content introduced in other courses, content at a more advanced level, or content that is not covered in other TVI courses.
 Traditional Grade: letter grade (A, B, C, D or F) used in calculating the grade point average and recommended for courses in the major and for courses to be transferred to another institution.
-For details on grade options, see page 20.
-Transcript: An official educational record of a student's enrollment at a college, showing courses attempted and completed, grades and grade point average, and graduation.
-Transfer Credits: credits for courses taken at another institution and counted toward a TVI certificate or degree or taken at TVI and applied toward a degree at another institution.
+For details on grade options, see page 31.
+Glossary Transcript: An official educational record of a student's enrollment at a college, showing courses attempted and completed, grades and grade point average, and graduation.
+Transfer Credits: Credits for courses taken at another institution and counted toward a TVI certificate or degree or taken at TVI and applied toward a degree at another institution.
 Tuition: A charge for TVI's Arts & Sciences courses and, in the case of non-residents, occupational and developmental courses as well.
 Tuition is based on the number of credit hours, type of course and the student's residency classification for tuition purposes.
-U: Sunday in the Schedule of Classes and online registration system.
-Verification of Completion: See Designed Skill Set Waiver: An approved exemption from a course because the competencies and/or learning objectives of the course have already been attained due to prior training, educational or work experience.
-Withdrawal: dropping all courses and ceasing to be a TVI student. wpm: words per minute (keyboarding).
+U: Denotes Sunday in the Schedule of Classes and online registration system; an S denotes Saturday.
+Verification of Completion: See Skill Set.
+Waiver: An approved exemption from a course because the competencies and/or learning objectives of the course have already been attained due to prior training, educational or work experience.
+Withdrawal: Dropping all courses and ceasing to be a TVI student. wpm: Words per minute (keyboarding).